-At the beginning of the Covid-19 pandemic I moved to offering remote assessments only.
-I offered appointments by Skype, FaceTime, Zoom, or Microsoft Teams, whatever the preference of the client.
-Please see the appendix to this CV, which is a brief explanation of how it works and of the positive features I have experienced in relation to remote assessments of patients in post-traumatic cases.
+At the beginning of the pandemic in 2020 I moved to offering remote assessments only.
+Please see the appendix to this CV, which is a brief explanation of how it works and of the positive features I experienced in relation to remote assessments of patients, especially in post-traumatic cases.

-As of May 2022 (dependent on the progress of the pandemic) I should be able to offer a choice of remote or face-to-face assessments, with remote appointments generally being likely to allow greater flexibility in scheduling (and re-scheduling if required).
+I now offer a choice of either remote or face-to-face assessments, with remote appointments allowing much greater flexibility in scheduling (and re-scheduling if required).